Using Salisbury Council Hard Rubbish Collection vs Hiring a Skip Bin

 Founded in 1848, the City of Salisbury is located 25km north of the Adelaide CBD.
 It’s also home to an airport, a military base, a number of university and TAFE campuses, plus parks and recreational facilities.
 The City of Salisbury covers the suburbs of Parafield, Paralowie, Edinburgh, Ingle Farm, Mawson Lakes and plenty more.
 Each household is entitled to 2 free hard waste collections each financial year.

-To book a hard rubbish collection, head to the City of Salisbury’s council website.
+To book a hard rubbish collection, head to the City of Playford council website.

 Salisbury Council collection size

-In the Salisbury Council area, you can place a maximum of 2 cubic metres of material out for hard rubbish collection.
+In the City of Charles Sturt area, you can place a maximum of 2 cubic metres of material out for hard rubbish collection.
 Anything beyond this will not be collected.

 What can be put out for Salisbury Council hard rubbish collection?